teassy000/vulkage/README.md

 - frame graph
   - sort and clip unnecessary passes and resources based on the contribution to the final result.
   - auto barrier: intend to record the resource state and transform states and layouts atomically.
-    - == todo ==: cover the custom render func situation
-  - auto alias: alias transition buffers if they don't overlap in the resource lifetime.
+  - auto alias: alias transition buffers if their lifetime is not overlapped.
+(Note: images are not been processed yet because a more specific condition required)
-    - == todo ==: implement for images

 - gfx api abstraction
   - vulkan
 - profiling
-  - based on tracy
+  - based on Tracy

 ------------